mqueiroz1995/mqueiroz1995.github.io/_posts/2024-11-20-beyond-android-engineering-problems.md

 tags: [career]
 ---

+# On engineering problems

 I love to solve problems.
 But not every kind of problem.

 I'm drawn to open-ended problems—ones without clear-cut answers that demand creativity and welcome different approaches.

 Yet, I'm not captivated by pure theoretical challenges.

 To be honest, I'm pragmatic: I only get excited when solutions promise practical outcomes.
-While I respect academic research as a driver of societal breakthroughs[^1], academia itself doesn't ignite my passion.
+While I respect academic research as a driver of societal breakthrough[^1], academia itself doesn't ignite my passion.

 One way to describe my approach is that I feel[^2] more like an engineer than a scientist.